 This course covers the largely the same material as HIST 273 (please see description above), but with time for students to complete a significant research project.
 Students may take either HIST 273 or HIST 373, but not both, for credit.

 This course explores the complex relationship of ethnic and national identity in Central and Eastern Europe from World War II to the present.
 This region experienced a tumultuous history during this time period, afflicted by war, occupation, dictatorship, and the displacement of populations.
 The late twentieth-century also witnessed a period of revolution and was at the centerpiece of the demise of the Cold War.
 In this context, questions of national belonging loomed large.
 Ethnicity played and continues to play a central role in the development of nationalism and historical memory.
 This course explores the experience and meaning of ethnicity in the context of shifting political realities and national contexts.
 Course topics include the impact of World War II on Central and Eastern European ethnic groups, the experience of ethnic minorities in USSR-dominated Cold War Europe, late twentieth-century revolutions in the region, and the dissolution of Yugoslavia.

-Intensive study of selected periods or topics in Early American History at the advanced level.
+Reading seminar on and research in selected periods or topics in the early history of the United States.
 May be taken more than once.

-Intensive study of selected period or topics in American History at the advanced level.
+Reading seminar on and research in selected period or topics in the history of the United States since the Civil War.
 May be taken more than once.